ZEISS/LibCZI_NET/dotnet/docfx/docs/getting-started.md

 ```

 ### Accessing Attachments
-Attatchments in a CZI file contain additional data such as thumbnails, timestamps, event logs, and preview images.
+Attachments in a CZI file contain additional data such as thumbnails, timestamps, event logs, and preview images.

 After opening a file, you can check number of available attachments: